gpatuwo/hangman_ai/README.md

 - non-english: infern (catalan?), shakti (hindi)
 - family names: belucki, witneyer

-Because of the later 4 categories, it won't be helpful to use [di or multigraph frequency tables](https://www.math.cornell.edu/~mec/2003-2004/cryptography/subs/digraphs.html) (eg th, er, tion) to complete words nor would sourcing guesses from an external dictionary API.
+Because of the later 4 categories, it won't be extremely helpful to use [di or multigraph frequency tables](https://www.math.cornell.edu/~mec/2003-2004/cryptography/subs/digraphs.html) (eg th, er, tion) to complete words nor would sourcing guesses from an external dictionary API.